Chart Color Schemes

 Glass House Mountains features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 81.3% of all households, including 33.9% couples with children, 35.4% couples without children, and 11.1% single parent families.
-Non-family households account for the remaining 18.7%, with lone person households at 15.8% and group households comprising 3.3%.
-The median household size is 2.8 people, larger than the Rest of Qld average of 2.6 people.
+Family households account for 81.3% of all households, including 33.9% couples with children, 35.4% couples without children, and 11.1% single parent families.
+Non-family households constitute the remaining 18.7%, with lone person households at 15.8% and group households comprising 3.3% of the total.
+The median household size is 2.8 people, larger than the Rest of Qld average of 2.6.

 Frequently Asked Questions - Households